 Be sure to tell your team about any changes you notice.

 Some side effects may show up many months or even years after treatment.
-For instance, radiation to your chest may lead to heart damage someday, typically at a younger age than normal.
+For instance, radiation to your chest may lead to heart attacks, typically at a younger age than normal, and secondary cancers like sarcomas.

 Based on where your radiation is given, your doctor will have a better idea of what long-term side effects are possible and what symptoms you should watch for.
 You can often get treatment for these effects, too.